Best Halloween party snacks

 Read more tips on how to make candy apples.

-Cupcakes are popular treat at any party, so why not give your sponges a spooky twist with some awe-inspiring faces.
+Cupcakes are a popular treat at any party, so why not give your sponges a spooky twist with some cute and creepy faces.
 Little monsters will have a scream decorating these black velvet Halloween cupcakes with icing and sweets.
-From black cats and skulls to ghastly ghouls, build your own army of unsavoury characters.
+From black cats and skulls to ghastly ghouls, build your own army of sweet but unsavoury characters.

 Prefer a vanilla sponge?
 Make a batch of these ghoulish Halloween cupcakes instead.